 (19) (After all), unpleasant (words of abuse) from your inferiors do not give rise to anything serious.
 Therefore, treat unpleasant (words) from inferiors as something petty and insignificant (coming from a child) to someone above him.

-(20) Since (retaliating) has not even the slightest benefit (in reversing) harm already done by others, it’s only an extension of my (self-)clinging to show you respect (o mind,) who become angry for no benefit.
+(20) Since (retaliating) has not even the slightest benefit (in reversing) harm already done by others, it’s only an extension of my (self-)clinging to show you respect (O mind,) who becomes angry for no benefit.

 (21) If, with patience, you can attain great positive force, without effort, then who would be foolish enough to prevent this (by becoming angry)?